Details of the Trust AGM to be held on Saturday 16th November 2019 at the Welsh Wildlife Centre will be available in early autumn.

 The term of appointment is for up to three years in the first instance, although there is the opportunity to be co-opted to the Board for an initial term of one year.

 Wildlife Trust staff are deeply committed to their work in protecting wildlife and ably supported by many dedicated volunteers including Trustees.
 We have a lot of work to do, and being a Trustee can feel demanding at times, but it is deeply rewarding and you will be part of a friendly and energetic team.

 Please email Diana Clark for an application form email@example.com

-The deadline for applications to join the Board for the AGM 2019 by Friday 23rd August 2019.
+The deadline for applications to join the Board for the AGM 2019 has been extended to Monday 16th September 2019.